Isaac Jones (American football)

-Isaac Douglas Jones (born December 7, 1975) is an American former professional football wide receiver in the National Football League.
-He was signed Indianapolis Colts as an Undrafted free agent in 1999.
-He played college football at Purdue.
+Isaac Douglas Jones (born December 7, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was signed Indianapolis Colts as an undrafted free agent in 1999.
+He played college football for the Purdue Boilermakers.

 Isaac was selected to lead "Shout" during the Missouri vs. Purdue game on September 15, 2018.